atomicscale/youtube-dl/ESOF-Docs/ENTREGA2.md

 	<img src="https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images2/pullrequests.png" />
 </p>

 The decision making process about the implementation of new features is now mostly controlled by a couple of developers that maintain a common vision for the project and are mostly focused on implementing **functional requirements**.
-These functional requirements were born mostly of **brainstorming** sessions and requests from users.
+These functional requirements were born mostly of requests from users.
 We are unsure of the actual step by step process of decision making for this, however we are led to believe they follow a centralized idea and go through very basic processes of **elicitation, analysis and negotiation, specification and validation.**

 As they do explain in their developer oriented [F.A.Q](https://github.com/rg3/youtube-dl#developer-instructions) :